I Love India Free Horoscope 2008

 • Take a garlic head and make sure it is clean.
 Peel off the papery layer and trim the ends with a knife.
 At the same time, pre-heat your microwave grill at medium-high heat.

-• Place the garlic head on a sheet of foil paper and sprinkle some amount of olive oil and some balsamic vinegar.
+• Place the garlic head on a sheet of foil paper and sprinkle some amount of olive oil and some balsamic vinegar on it.
 Season it with some salt and freshly ground pepper.

-• Allow it to cool down and take it out after 45 minutes.
+• Allow the garlic to cool down and take it out after 45 minutes.
 It should have a pulpy texture and should be soft enough to mash.
 You may separate the cloves and then mash.
+Alternately, you can also use them as whole pieces.
 Use it to dress salads or simply spread over bread with some cheese.